anaptoro/mvp_wine_pairing/README.md

 - Okay
 - Bad

+Using the add_rows notebook the user can also add some entry thats not there, and, in this way, customize the application.

 ---

 ## Problem

-Choosing a wine that pairs well with a meal can be difficult for non-experts.
+Choosing a wine that pairs well with a meal can be difficult for non-experts.Also, there are plenty of apps for wine recommendation out there, but rarely they are customizable
-This project builds a classification model that predicts the quality of a wine-food combination based on categorical features such as wine type, food category, cuisine, and food item.
+This project builds a classification model that predicts the quality of a wine-food combination based on categorical features such as wine type, food category,and food item.
+Also, the training dataset is customizable and the user can add rows to it, retrain the model and keep it as a personal wine pairing recommendation system.

 ---